 6. Corn tortillas are readily available but often cross-contaminated with flour due to shared equipment.
-They are typically made in the back of the large supermarkets in an in-house “tortilleria”.
+They are typically made in the back of the supermarkets in an in-house “tortilleria.”
 Prepackaged corn tortillas are difficult to find and very expensive.

 7. Pan de Yuca is readily available in stores and from street vendors.
-It is typically gluten-free but cross-contamination can be an issue.
+It is typically gluten-free, but cross-contamination can be an issue-just ask.
 It is available in the larger supermarkets fresh and frozen.

 9. I located two 100% gluten-free restaurants, both in the town of Mindo.
-They are listed below.
+They are listed below in the restaurant section.

-10. With the recent exodus of refugees from Venezuela, more Arepa restaurants are popping up.
+10. With the recent influx of refugees from Venezuela, more Arepa restaurants are popping up.
 Arepas are typically gluten-free.
 Of course, always ask!

-12. Maggi is a brand of chicken broth used in many restaurants to prepare meat and fish dishes.
+12. Maggi is a chicken broth brand used in many restaurants to prepare meat and fish dishes.
 It contains gluten.